mindspore-ai/docs/install/mindspore_ascend_install_source_en.md

         pip install /usr/local/Ascend/fwkacllib/lib64/hccl-{version}-py3-none-any.whl
         ```

 - Confirm that the git tool is installed.

-    If not, use the following command to install it:
+    If not, for Ubuntu users, use the following command to install it:

     ```bash
     apt-get install git
+    ```

+    If not, for EulerOS and CentOS users, use the following command to install it:

+    ```bash
+    yum install git
     ```

 ## Downloading Source Code from Code Repository